microbiomedata/nmdc-ontology/README.md

 # NMDC Ontology

-The NMDC Ontology (NMDCO) is used  by the [National Micrbiome Data Collaborative (NMDC)](https://microbiomedata.org) to annotate metagemoic metadata.
-The ontlogy products are built by merging a number of relevant ontologies (see the [import directory](src/ontology/imports/)) into a single ontology, and then converted into the appropriate product.
+The NMDC Ontology (NMDCO) is used  by the [National Microbiome Data Collaborative (NMDC)](https://microbiomedata.org) to annotate metagenomoic metadata.
+The ontology products are built by merging a number of relevant ontologies (see the [import directory](src/ontology/imports/)) into a single ontology, and then converted into the appropriate product.

 ## Ontology Products